roxdigital/preview-link/README.md

 ## Usage

 To generate a preview URL for an entry, add the custom fieldtype 'Preview link' to your blueprint.
 Browse to the entry in your /cp and click the button.
 The generated URL that it will copy will include a token that allows access to the preview through tokens stored in `/storage/statamic/tokens`.

+> Version 2.0.0 is used for Statamic 5, where version 1.0.0 can still be used for Statamic 4